Active Transportation Plan

-The Active Transportation Plan will be developed over the next 6 months and involve 4 phases.
-Public consultation will be an important component of the overall process.
-The City is keen to hear from a range of voices so that the final Active Transportation Plan is inclusive and forward-thinking.
-All opinions are welcome – let’s work together to make our community more walkable, bikeable, sustainable, and dynamic.
+The Active Transportation Plan involved 4 phases.
+Public consultation was an important component of the overall process.
+With input from the community, we are all working together to make our community more walkable, bikeable, sustainable, and dynamic.

 | Phase 1 |